kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 ### SL6-82: Plundered Tomb of Phocius Tricotor (Dry)

-This chamber is the most visited of the tombs in the Drowned Canyon, as it is the only one whose entrance is completely accessible from above the waterline.
-It is monumental in size, being some 20’ tall.
-Mosaics originally covered the walls and ceiling.
-The tomb was designed for Phocius Tricotor, the adopted son of the great Marius Tricotor (see 6-154), who was slain in operations against the heqeti.
-Aware of Marius’s grief, his courtiers arranged this elaborate tomb.
-Sadly, it was plundered in antiquity and little is left save some decorations.
-Graceful arches lead to subsidiary tombs on the east, west and south sides.
+* This chamber is the most visited of the tombs in the Drowned Canyon, being the only one whose entrance is completely above the waterline.
+	* It is monumental in size, 20’ tall, with graceful arches leading to subsidiary tombs on the east, west and south sides.
+	* Mosaics originally covered the walls and ceiling.

-The mosaics on the walls have been badly damaged by time and looters.
-The largest intact piece occupies the southwest corner, and shows a stern archon with cropped, grey hair riding a floating platform while pointing at misshapen amphibians.
+		* The mosaics on the walls have been badly damaged by time and looters.
+		* The largest intact piece occupies the southwest corner.
+			* A stern archon with cropped, grey hair riding a floating platform while pointing at misshapen amphibians.
 Next to the archon is a man who looks similar, albeit younger.
-Ancient graffiti names the two figures as “Marius the Great” and “Phocius, his dead son.”
-The other intact piece of mosaic is in the northeast corner, and shows a skinny man in a white scribe’s tunic holding a stylus and a wax tablet; this man has the same hair style, and several prominent blemishes by his nose.
-More graffiti is scrawled by this image.
-It reads: “Lucius Cornelius the thief, who stole the divine Marius’s relics.”
-[GM Note: this person is Lucius Cornelius Scriptor – see 6-135]
+				* Ancient graffiti names the two figures as “Marius the Great” and “Phocius, his dead son.”
+		* The other intact piece of mosaic is in the northeast corner
+			* A skinny man in a white scribe’s tunic holds a stylus and wax tablet; this man has the same hair style, and several prominent blemishes by his nose.
+				* Graffiti scrawled beside it reads: “Lucius Cornelius the thief, who stole the divine Marius’s relics.”
+					* GM Note: this person is Lucius Cornelius Scriptor – see 6-135

-In the center of the chamber is a worn, veined-marble dais (10’x10’).
-In its center stands an unusual vertical sarcophagus that is 5’ square, but 8’ tall.
-The top 2’ of the sarcophagus have been broken off, leaving a hollow shell.
-The sarcophagus is empty, but its four sides bear incised images of a young Archontean male, with close-cropped hair, Roman nose, and piercing eyes, engaging in military actions.
+	* In the center of the chamber is a worn, veined-marble dais (10’x10’).
+		* In its center stands an unusual vertical sarcophagus, 5’ square and 8’ tall.
+			* The top 2’ of the sarcophagus are broken off, leaving a hollow shell.
+			* The sarcophagus is empty; its four sides bear images of a young Archontean male, with close-cropped hair, Roman nose, and piercing eyes, engaging in military actions.
 The north-facing side of the sarcophagus also reads “Phocius Tricotor.”

+* GM Notes the tomb was designed for Phocius Tricotor, the adopted son of the great Marius Tricotor (see 6-154), who was slain in operations against the heqeti.
+	* Aware of Marius’s grief, his courtiers arranged this elaborate tomb.
+	* Sadly, it was plundered in antiquity and little is left save some decorations.

 ### SL6-83: Side Tomb (Dry)